Introduction

 Photo and video content performs well on this channel and followers regularly react, share and comment on matters that have that resident focus, for example Council policy, project announcements, community stories and case studies.

-As an example of the impact human-interest content can have, a story featuring a young local resident was posted by the Communications team, he was pictured beside one of our waste collection team, with his ‘mini’ blue bin.
+An example of the impact of human-interest content, the Communications team posted a positive story featuring a photo of a young local resident with one of our waste collection team.

 The post resulted in over 274,700 impressions and 4,098 engagements showing that ad hoc personable posts are well received.